Greetings to you, music lovers and sports fans all across the country.

 Well, they have.

-No, no, they they that the prosecutor has an answer.
+No, no, the prosecutor has an answer.

-The prosecutor says, for all the circumstances in this case, this was not a case where the alternatives were probation or whatever, or jail.
+The prosecutor says, for all the circumstances in this case, this was not a case where the alternatives were probation or whatever or jail.

 The prosecutor is being very open about this because people are asking and have been asking for the past number of days in a very focused way.

-You know, the real point here is prosecution.
+Like what you said, you know, the real point here is prosecution.

 The real law.